 I feel like I have been harvesting calendula flowers every week.
 I planted way too much of it, crowding out my cabbages and parsley.
 This project makes a lovely gift that smells amazing.
 Soothing and refreshing after a long day in the garden or hike in the mountains.
+It is also an easy project to do with kids.

 Citrus and Sumer Flowers Bath Salts